AXDOOMER/doom-vanille/README.md

 # Doom Vanille
 Linux Doom ported to DOS.
-Aims at 100% compatibility with the original Final Doom executable, but will still work fine with the shareware, registed and retail (Ultimate) versions of Doom.
+Aims at 100% compatibility with the original Final Doom (id Anthology) executable, but will still work fine with the shareware, registed and retail (Ultimate) versions of Doom.

 ## Supported games
 * Doom Shareware